Data, Analytics & AI job market report cover, Houston-Pasadena-The Woodlands, TX, 2026-06

 Executive Verdict

-Main caution: The biggest mistake is assuming Houston is a remote-first AI market; about 75% of sampled roles were on-site and only about 10% were remote.[15]
+Main caution: The biggest mistake is treating Houston like a remote-first generalist market; only about 10% of postings are remote and only about 15% are entry level.[16][8]

 What Changed Recently